StackExchange/Stacks-Icons/README.md

 ## Using the front-end helper for prototyping

-**N.B.
-This is not intented to be used in production.**
+**Note: This is not intended to be used in production.**

-If you include the `index.js` into your prototype (`<script src="https://unpkg.com/@stackoverflow/stacks-icons"></script>`) you can render Stacks Icons in the browser using only the following format:
+If you include the `index.js` in your prototype (`<script src="https://unpkg.com/@stackoverflow/stacks-icons"></script>`) you can render Stacks Icons in the browser using only the following format:

 ```html
 <svg data-icon="FaceMindBlown" class="native"></svg>
 ```

 This package looks out for elements that look like `svg[data-icon]`.
-If the icon doesn't exist in Stacks, it will throw you an error in console.
+If the icon doesn’t exist in Stacks, it will throw you an error in console.
 Anything in the `class=""` attribute will be passed to the included SVG e.g., `native`

 ### Regex for replacing with `@Svg` helper